Anyone who’s ever gone through a remodel can tell you that it’s a huge undertaking!

 Put together a binder with sections for each area of the project with research notes, photos, calculations and more.
 I also kept my design, decor and furniture notes in one place.
 This was helpful.

 Remodels can be a pain in the you know what!
 In the long run, most remodels are worth the time and energy.
-Make sure you work with the right people, take the necessary steps and precautions to avoid the pitfalls we experienced with out remodel.
+Make sure you work with the right people, take the necessary steps and precautions to avoid the pitfalls we experienced with our remodel.

 Please let us know if you what you have learned from your remodel process.